Emperor Jones

 When he gets a job as a porter on a train that connects him to the life of gamblers & pimps & prostitutes & jazz in Harlem, he is by swift stages corrupted into a womanizer, then a murderer, thus a beefcake member of a chain gang singing worksongs while busting rocks.

-He becomes a stevedore on a ship while fleeing from America, for a nice 'nother chance at beefcake, & hey, he does have the Mandango bod.
+Fleeing America, he becomes a stevedore sweating in the bowels of a ship.
+This provided for a nice 'nother chance at beefcake, & hey, he does have the Mandango bod.

 Emperor JonesIt seemed to me the only way to redeem this repugnant plot would itself be a Hollywood cliche, but a redeeming cliche, in that Rufus learns at last that his original moral self had been someone worth being, but this "successful" man who became wealthy & powerful is an awful thing to be.